LeoJobz/AppModeloAsp.NetMvcCore/README.md

-# Onlye a Playground Application
+# Only a Playground Application